SmartBear-DevRel/webinar-collaborative-api-delivery-fintech/README.md

 #### Prerequisites

-- VSCode, Visual Studio or other IDE capable of running .NET 6 projects
+- VSCode, Visual Studio or other IDE capable of running .NET 7 projects
-- .NET 6
+- .NET 7
+- Azure Functions Core Tools (>= v4.0.5571)
 - ngrok

 The project was created using VSCode with the following extensions installed: